Mandaeans: Origin

-The Mandaic language is a dialect of southeastern Aramaic with Jewish Palestinian Aramaic, Samaritan Aramaic, Hebrew, Greek, Latin, as well as Akkadian and Parthian influences and is closely related to Syriac and especially Jewish Babylonian Aramaic.
-Mandaic is mainly preserved as a liturgical language.
+The Mandaic language, is a Southeastern Aramaic dialect, notable for its abundant use of vowel letters in writing (Mandaic alphabet) and the amount of Iranian and Akkadian language influence on its lexicon, especially in the area of religious and mystical terminology.
+Mandaic is influenced by Jewish Palestinian Aramaic, Samaritan Aramaic, Hebrew, Greek, Latin, in addition to Akkadian and Parthian.

 A priest holds the title of Rabbi and a place of worship is called a Mashkhanna.
 According to Mandaean sources such as the Haran Gawaita, the Nasuraiia inhabited the areas around Jerusalem and the River Jordan in the 1st century CE.
 There is archaeological evidence that attests to the Mandaean presence in pre-Islamic Iraq.
 Scholars, including Kurt Rudolph, connect the early Mandaeans with the Jewish sect of the Nasoraeans.
-However, Mandaeans themselves believe that their religion predates Judaism.
+Mandaeans believe that their religion predates Judaism.
 According to Mandaean scripture, the Mandaeans descend directly from Shem, Noah's son, in Mesopotamia and also from John the Baptist's original Nasoraean Mandaean disciples in Jerusalem.
 According to the Mandaean Society in America, Mani (the founder of Manichaeism) was influenced by the Mandaeans, and a pre-Manichaean presence of the Mandaean religion is more than likely.

 Gerard Russell quotes Rishama Sattar Jabbar Hilo, "Ours is the oldest religion in the world.
 It dates back to Adam."
 Russell adds, "He [Rishama Sattar Jabbar Hilo] traced its history back to Babylon, though he said it might have some connection to the Jews of Jerusalem."
-The Mandaean Synod of Australia lead by Rishama Salah Choheili states:
+The Mandaean Synod of Australia led by Rishama Salah Choheili states: